Syntax

 PrintStmt

-An identifier is the computer science word for a name of something you define in your code, like a variable, constant, function, type, parameter, or similar thing.
+An identifier is the computer science word for a name you attach to an entity (a variable, constant, function, type, parameter, or similar thing).
 A keyword is a special word in your language, like let or if or while—these words generally do not name things—they are just used to structure the code.
 If a keyword is not allowed to be an identifier, we call it a reserved word.
 Astro has one reserved word: print.

 Identifiers in Astro begin with a letter, and can have letters, digits, and underscores (examples: x, last_attempt, p1, p2, overTheLimit, bot8675309_jEnNy).
 We will call letters, digits, and underscores identifier characters (idchars).
 But notice that print is not allowed to be an identifier: